Bankruptcy Requires Full Disclosure

 Bankruptcy under the federal Bankruptcy Code can be a welcome relief to those suffering from financial pressure that seems to have no relief.
-There are strong protections available to those seeking protection from bankruptcy.
-For example, once a debtor chooses to file for bankruptcy:
+There are strong protections available to those seeking protection from bankruptcy requires full disclosure.

 - Debt collectors must stop contacting or attempting a collection of debts;

-- All court cases must be stayed until the bankruptcy has been resolved;
+- All court cases must stay until the bankruptcy has been resolved;

 - Debt collectors can no longer collect on declared debts.